VictorMilhomem/golox/README.md

 # Golox

-Go implementation of Lox from the book [Crafting Interpreters](https://craftinginterpreters.com/)
+Go implementation of Lox a Java interpreter from the book [Crafting Interpreters](https://craftinginterpreters.com/)

 # TODO List